-Students attend Career and Technical Education Programs according to their home school schedule and district calendar.
+Students attend Career and Technical Education (CTE) Programs according to their home school schedule and district calendar.

 All Career and Technical Education courses are graded in four 10-week quarters, similar to the student’s home school.
 Grades and attendance are reported to the home school and recorded on the home school report card.
 The home school will award credit based on attendance and grades.

-Districts provide bus service to and from the Career and Technical Education programs.
+Districts provide bus service to and from the Career and Technical Education Center.
 Driving to WEMOCO is at the discretion of school districts.

 Books, Materials & Supplies